JetBrains/Qodana/topics/custom-profiles.md

     enabled: true
 ```

-Alternatively, you can explicitly disable the `PhpDeprecationInspection` inspection in the `inspections` group:
+Alternatively, you can explicitly exclude the `PhpDeprecationInspection` inspection using the `inspections` group:

 ```yaml
 name: "My custom profile"